jmico/beekeeper/doc/Brokers.md

 - Broker must be configured to discard persistent messages if possible, as Beekeeper does not rely on them.

-- Being allowed to connect to the frontend broker does not automatically allows a client unrestricted access to the application, it must additionally be authorized by the application itself.
+- Being allowed to connect to the frontend broker does not automatically allows a client unrestricted access to a Beekeeper application, it must additionally be authorized by the application itself.
 This is done in order to allow users to interact with the system even before being logged in (allowing unregistered users to do a checkout for example).
-But if this is not needed, access to the frontend broker itself can be restricted at discretion.
+But if this is not needed, connections to the frontend broker can be restricted using any access control mechanism provided by the broker.

 - The authorization system implemented in workers is advisory only.
-It makes hard to execute a task with wrong permissions by mistake, but if a worker has write access to the backend bus it can easily override these restrictions and make any arbitrary request.
+It makes harder to execute a task with wrong permissions by mistake, but if a worker has write access to the backend bus it can easily override these restrictions and make any arbitrary request.

 - Remote users should never ever be allowed to connect directly to the backend broker.

+---

 ### Mosquitto setup